WZZ1998/learngit_wzz/readme.txt

-Git is an open-source version-control sys.
+Git is an open-source version-control sys under the GPL.
 It is just totally free.